-Our society’s approach to mental health and developmental disabilities has come a long way in the last 60 years.
-Children diagnosed with autism today have access to far more resources, treatment and support than they did just a few years ago.
+Our society’s approach to helping people with developmental differences has come a long way in the last 60 years.
+Your family has access to far more resources, treatment, and support than families did a few years ago.
 Why?
 Because of the intersection of:

-The Department of Homeland Security, the States of Colorado and Arizona, Harris & Brazos County, TX, and many more have reaffirmed our “Essential Services.”
+The Department of Homeland Security, the States of Colorado and Arizona, Harris & Brazos County, TX, and many more have reaffirmed we are “Essential Services.”
 They have joined in our commitment.

 Providing Essential Services

 What does that mean?
 It means your child’s clinician is considered an “Essential Worker.”
 And they are your “Essential Partner.”